Totone/react-component-maker/README.md

 - `containerFilename`
 - `styleFilename`

+You can change files content in lists set in functions:

+- `fillIndex`
+- `fillView`
+- `fillContainer`

 ## Conclusion

 At first it was just a script among others I used to enhance my developper's routines.
 I got the idea to write it in bash instead of node & share it.
 I tried to make it more universal to be useful by everybody.